gvdb/crowns/README.md

         - The Jack can't reign and awards no points.
 Advancing has no effect other than to make the deception to other player(s) more convincing
         - If accessed by a Raiding player (in the defending player's Throne) the defending player can remove a pair of Troop cards from a rally point of the Raiding player's Throne or Stronghold.
 The Jack is then discarded along with any cards used to advance it
         - If a Jack is currently on a player's Throne and they want to coronate another card there, the Jack and any cards used to advance it are discarded
-    + __As a Troop:__ If placed as a part of a set of Troops it adds the additional requirement that the Raiding player must pay “The Jack's Toll”.
+    + __As a Troop:__ If placed as a part of a pair of Troops it adds the additional requirement that the Raiding player must pay “The Jack's Toll”.
 The Raiding player must still fulfill the strength and suit requirements to pass (see [Raids](#raids)).
 Cards used to pay a toll are placed face down next to the Jack for which the toll is being paid.
 These cards are then discarded once the Raid ends
     + __In the Stronghold:__ During a Raid if a Jack is accessed from the defending player's Stronghold the Jack returns to the defending player's Stronghold and the raiding player must discard one card from their Stronghold to their Tombs
         - If the raiding player only has Kings or Queens, they choose one to be shuffled back into the Deck
         - If the raiding player has no cards in their Stronghold the raid ends